 All applicants must meet the requirements of the Graduate College as well as those at ASU Law.
 If English is not your native language, and you have not completed a bachelor’s degree or higher at a regionally accredited institution in the United States, you must provide evidence of English proficiency as indicated by acceptable scores.
 Most competitive applicants should have a TOEFL score of at or near 600 (pBT) or 90 (iBT), an IELTS score of at or near 7.0.
 Exceptional candidates with relevant experience and background who have scores slightly below the thresholds above will also be considered.

 LSAC's TOEFL code for the JD Credential Assembly Service is 8395.
 Your score will be included in the Foreign Credential Evaluation document that will be included in your JD CAS law school report.

-*ASU Law is also temporarily accepting Duolingo English proficiency tests (accepted February 3 – July 31, 2020 for students affected by center closures) for fall 2020 admission.
+*ASU Law is also temporarily accepting Duolingo English proficiency tests for students affected by test center closures.
 Most competitive applicants should have a Duolingo English test score of at or near 115.
 Should you choose to take the Duolingo English test, the access information is below.

 Other ways to demonstrate English proficiency: